Genivia/ugrep/README.md

            -C[NUM], --context[=NUM]
                   Print NUM lines of leading and trailing context surrounding each match.
 The default is 2 and is equivalent to -A 2 -B 2.
-Places a line containing  --  between  contiguous  groups  of  matches.
+Places a --group-separator between contiguous groups of matches.
 Note: no  whitespace may be given between the option and its argument.

            -c, --count
                   Only a count of selected lines is written  to  standard  output.